Spinal Discs Explained: Structure, Function & Care

 The lamina-to-lamina articulation becomes a significant source of discomfort for patients with conditions such as spinal stenosis or hypertrophy of the ligamentum flavum.
 These conditions often result in increased pressure on spinal nerves, causing discomfort and restricted mobility.

 At CSC, we specialize in targeted, non-surgical care for these conditions.
-Our chiropractors and physiotherapists combine expertise with cutting-edge technology to address issues at the source, providing effective relief and long-term recovery.
+Our chiropractors and physiotherapists combine expertise with cutting-edge technology to address issues at the source, providing efficient alleviates and long-term recovery.
 Contact us today to begin your journey to better spinal health.

 Ligamentum Flavum